-In light of the government's announcement on 8 March 2021 to legislate to change the judicial mandatory retirement age to 75, it is the Lord Chancellor's policy that the selection commission should consider applications from candidates who can offer a reasonable length of service before reaching the retirement age of 75 (rather than 70) following recommendation.
-For this selection exercise a reasonable length of service is usually 2 years.
+The judicial mandatory retirement age is 75 years.
+The selection commission will consider applications from candidates who can offer a reasonable length of service before reaching the retirement age of 75 following recommendation.
+For this selection exercise a reasonable length of service is usually three years.